AliDoCode/Projexts/README.md

-# Projexts
+# Hacktoberfest 2023
-you can contribute your valuable code here.
-Don't forget to ⭐ this repo
+>contribute your projects and ideas.
+## Don't forget to add your projects to specific folders
+>If you cant find the folder please create one then contribute